qbessi/qbessi.github.io/src/content/post/setup-sway-on-debian-13.md

 ---
-title: "Set Up Sway Window Manager on Debian 12"
+title: "Set Up Sway Window Manager on Debian 13"
-description: "Learn how to set up Sway WM on Debian 12 Minimal install."
+description: "Learn how to set up Sway WM on Debian 13 Minimal install."
-publishDate: "11 Oct 2024"
+publishDate: "11 Dec 2025"
 tags: ["sway", "debian", "linux"]
 draft: false
 ---

 My experience of setting up the Sway WM on Debian 13.
-Sway is a tiling window manager that is compatible with i3, making it an excellent choice for those who prefer a keyboard-driven workflow.
+Sway is a tiling window manager compatible with i3, making it an excellent choice for keyboard-driven workflows.

 ## Prerequisites

 Before you begin, ensure that you have:

-- Debian 12 installed
+- Debian 13 installed
 - A user account with sudo privileges
 - Basic knowledge of the command line